Skip to content

 simmering stock and vegetables

-Once your soup is turned down to a simmer, whisk the flour and water together in a small bowl or container until combined.
-It should be smooth with no lumps.
+Prepare the thickener: Once the soup is simmering, I whisk the flour and water together in a small bowl until the mixture is smooth with no lumps.

 mixing flour and water